Cross-Selling is harder than firms imagine. Here Are 18 Reasons Why. (Part 2)

 “I know the client; I’ll pitch the litigation work myself.”

 “Sure I’m an ERISA lawyer, but our compensation system would give so much of my origination credit to my litigation partner if he helped bring it in that I’d rather wing it myself for full credit.”

 “My client doesn’t need an estate plan.”

-“We charge how much for a Will, $500?
-I’m not going to waste my time on chump change.”
+“We charge $1,500 for a Will; I’m not going to waste my time or risk my relationship for chump change.”

 “I can’t cross sell Labor & Employment [or Tax Law].
 Those decision are made by the VP of HR [or some tax guy] in a different building.
 My guys don’t control that work.”